Do I need a resistor when using a LED?

-Note the switch should not be pressed (resulting in serial input pulled high) when the PICAXE is powered-on after being off as the program will be delayed from starting until the switch is released.
+Note the switch should not be pressed while the PICAXE is powered-up as the program will be delayed from starting until the switch is released.
 The switch should not be pushed during a program download as this may result in the download failing.

 I need more outputs - what can I do?